pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 `saa.exe FILENAME`

 In this case, the initial partition is a random partition.
-Alternatively, use the flag
+Alternatively, to load an initial partition, use

-`saa.exe FILENAME -l`
+`saa.exe FILENAME -l PNAME`

-to load an initial partition.
-This partition should be located in the `comms` folder and have the name `FILENAME_partition.dat`.
+This partition should be located in the `comms` folder and have the name `PNAME.dat`.